Metropolitan-Micropolitan Difference in Available Labor Force Characteristics: Three Great Plains Labor Basins

 The Online Journal of Rural Research and Policy

-Walker, Michael and Zollinger, Brett, "Metropolitan-Micropolitan Difference in Available Labor Force Characteristics: Three Great Plains Labor Basins" (2007).
-Sociology Faculty Publications.
-3.
+Walker, Mike, and Brett Zollinger.
+“Metropolitan-Micropolitan Difference in Available Labor Force Characteristics: Three Great Plains Labor Basins.”
+The Online Journal of Rural Research and Policy 1 (2007): 1-18.